arthurlormeauwall/OpenCvTester/README.md

 ## Usage

->The main goal of this entire project is to provide en enterractive way of testing Open Cv, therefore I am perfecty aware it can not be achieved without GUI.
+>The main goal of this entire project is to provide an interactive way of testing Open Cv, therefore I am perfecty aware it can not be achieved without GUI.
 This project is still work in progress !
-Since the rendering part is operationnal, I decided to share it to other people anyway.
+Since the rendering part is operational, I decided to share it to other people anyway.
 This section describes how you can test it as it is now.

 ### 1. The FakeGui classe